xyproto/fortunecraft/README.md

 # FortuneCraft

-Output fortunes by using Ollama and the text generation model selected in `/etc/llm.conf` (or in `~/.config/llm-manager/llm.conf`. [`llm-manager`](https://github.com/xyproto/llm-manager) can be used to set and query models per intended use).
+Output fortunes by using Ollama and a user-defined text generation model / LLM.

-`fortunecraft` has a very different selection of fortunes compared to the good old `fortune` program.
+`fortunecraft` has a much wider and more configurable selection of fortunes compared to the good old `fortune` program.

-One of the goals for this utility is to be a proof of concept for an Arch Linux package that depends on a model that in turn depends on Ollama.
+One of the goals for this utility is to be one of the first Arch Linux packages that depends on Ollama, to open up this opportunity for other packages and applications too.

 ### Requirements